ad0409/nasa-apod-scraper/README.md

 ## The Idea 💡

 NASA offers an amazing service called [APOD](https://apod.nasa.gov/apod/), where they publish a new astronomical photograph every day along with a detailed explanation.
-While you can manually visit the website, I wanted to automate this process and create something more: a wallpaper that not only looks beautiful but also teaches you something about space!
+While you can manually visit the website, this script automates the process and creates something more: a wallpaper that not only looks beautiful but also teaches you something about space!

 ## Technical Implementation 🛠️